 Is this popular chocolate hazelnut spread vegan?
 Who can resist the perfect combination of chocolate and hazelnuts?
 The answer is nobody.
-Find out if Nutella is vegan and discover great Nutella alternatives.
+Find out if is it vegan and discover great alternatives.

-It is commonly used to make toast, pancakes, and other breakfast treats, and included in innovative recipes such as Nutella banana bread or Nutella spring rolls.
+Nutella is a chocolate hazelnut spread that is loved all over the world.
+It is commonly used to make toast, pancakes, and other breakfast treats and is included in innovative recipes such as Nutella banana bread or Nutella spring rolls.

-This article tells you if Nutella is vegetarian and provides a list of alternatives, as well as a recipe for making your own.
+This article tells you if it is vegetarian and provides a list of alternatives, as well as a recipe for making your own.

 According to its website, Nutella contains eight ingredients: sugar, palm oil, hazelnuts, skimmed milk powder, cocoa, lecithin, and vanillin (a synthetic vanilla flavor.).

-Nutella contains skimmed milk powder, which is cow’s milk that undergoes rapid heating and drying to remove liquids and create a powder.
-This ingredient makes Nutella non-vegan.
+it’s contains skimmed milk powder, which is cow’s milk that undergoes rapid heating and drying to remove liquids and create a powder.
+This ingredient makes Nutella non-vegan. so vegans can not eat it because is not vegan friendly

 Regular nut butter